Apinke/GADS-2021-Community-Project/README.md

 # GADS-2021-Community-Project
 Covid Fact Checking Site Hosted on GCP
-This a site that fact checks misinformation and disinformation about the Coronavirus hosted on Google Cloud https://storage.googleapis.com/factchecking-site/index.html
+This a site that fact checks misinformation and disinformation about the Coronavirus hosted on Google Cloud that was hosted compute engine https://storage.googleapis.com/factchecking-site/index.html